exports of tropical timber (assumes

 Source: based on UN Comtrade

-of logs, sawn wood and veneer of China and the EU-27 from Ivory
+The imports of logs, sawn wood and veneer of China and the EU-28 from Ivory Coast

-imports of "rosewood" logs from Ivory Coast (source:
+China's imports of "rosewood" logs from Ivory Coast

 as above, customs code 44039930)